Sceptre/sceptre/docs/_source/docs/stack_config.rst

 * Inheritance strategy: Overrides parent if set

 A project dependency stack is intended to be a stack that is utilized by other stacks in the project, or even all stacks.
-This is useful for defining stacks for the project, such as a template bucket, SNS notification topics, and/or an IAM service role.
+This is useful for defining stacks to support the project, such as a template bucket, SNS notification topics, and/or an IAM service role.

 The biggest dependency between a "normal" stack config and a stack marked as a project dependency is